GabeScott/standard-works-vault/General Conference/2022 October - Legacy of Encouragement.md

 # Legacy of Encouragement

-*By Henry B. Eyring - Second Counselor in the First Presidency*
+By President Henry B. Eyring - *Second Counselor in the First Presidency*

 *Given in the October session of the 2022 General Conference*

+>*I encourage you to continue striving to qualify to return to Heavenly Father and Jesus Christ.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2022/10/51eyring?lang=eng)